oestradiol/bsky-post-notifs-bot/README.md

 ### 3.2 TODOs

-The following features and improvements are planned for future development:
+The following features and improvements are planned for future development (if it does ever happen):

+- **Analysing and implementing using the firehose/jetstreams**: It'd be better to do that instead of making individual requests every 15s to the API.
+However, ATrium doesn't yet have a client compatible with Event Streams, but there's a [PR made my me](https://github.com/sugyan/atrium/pull/228) to work on this.

 - **`with_replies` feature**: [Develop the `posts_with_replies` filter](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/bsky/get_last_post_time.rs#L22) to distinguish between replies and regular posts.
 This will enhance notification management for users who also want to be notified for replies.

-- **Rate Limiting**: Analyze how the ATProto APIs handle rate limiting and [implement a more robust solution](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/bsky/lib.rs#L183) to manage potential rate limits.
+- **Rate Limiting**: Analyze how the ATProto APIs handle rate limiting and [implement a more robust solution](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/bsky/lib.rs#L183) to manage potential rate limits, if necessary.

 - **Configuration for Invalid Messages and Unknown Commands**: Creating a configuration file for customizing the response message for invalid messages and unknown commands.
 Currently, the messages are hard-coded ([occurrence 1](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/services/commands/invalid.rs#L7), [occurrence 2](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/services/commands/unknown.rs#L7)).

-- **Analysing and implementing using a firehose/relay**: It'd be better to do that instead of making individual requests every 15s to the API.
-However, ATrium doesn't yet have a client compatible with Event Streams, but there's a [PR made my me](https://github.com/sugyan/atrium/pull/228) to work on this.

 ---